umalabs/authorization-enhanced-mail-system/README.md

 * Explore and describe the forwarding mechanism.
 * Consider a consent mechanism design.
 * Design an attachment version management system.
+* Replace SMTP with HTTP to unify cross-domain communication protocols.

 &emsp;A prototype implementation of the proposed solution would be interesting to build, which would serve as a proof of concept.